-- Next reduce speed of the mixer to a medium-low speed and then add the 4 whole large eggs one at a time.
+- Next, reduce the speed of the mixer to medium-low speed and then add the 4 whole large eggs one at a time.
 Stop and scrape the bowl at least two times to make sure the batter is mixed properly.

 - Then add vanilla extract, sea salt, and the 16 ounces of full-fat sour cream.
 Combine the mixture until the batter is fully incorporated and velvety smooth.
 This may take about 5 minutes.
 Make sure you stop and scrape the bowl a couple of times during this process.

 - Lightly grease the sides of the springform pan with the baked almond crust.